EU Commission publishes BPR review programme Regulation

 On 23 October 2013, the European Commission's Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) adopted a preliminary Opinion on the safety of medical devices, which contain DEHP-plasticised PVC or other plasticisers.
 As a result, the Commission has initiated a public consultation on that Opinion.

 The document is open for comments until 30 November 2014.
-A link to the consultation can be found here.

 New CLH consultation launched on the pesticide triadimenol

 ECHA has started a 45-day public consulation on the harmonised classification and labelling (CLH) proposal for triadimenol (EC No. 259-537-6, CAS No. 55219-65-3).